PointCloudLibrary/pcl/doc/tutorials/content/extract_indices.rst

 Extracting indices from a PointCloud
 ------------------------------------

-In this tutorial we will learn how to extract a set of indices given by a segmentation algorithm from a point cloud.
+In this tutorial we will learn how to use an :pcl:`ExtractIndices <pcl::ExtractIndices>` filter to extract a subset of points from a point cloud based on the indices output by a segmentation algorithm.
 In order to not complicate the tutorial, the segmentation algorithm is not explained here.
 Please check the :ref:`planar_segmentation` tutorial for more information.